ImSachin023/Dev-Tinder--web/README.md

 - build the user card on feed
 - Edit profile Feature
 - show toast Message on save of profile
-- see all my connections
+- New Page - See all my connections
+- New Page - See all my Connection Requests